 top of page

-Updated: 3 days ago
+Updated: 14 hours ago

 In our fast-paced world of next-day shipping and last-minute purchases, there’s always something special about creating a gift with your own hands—especially when it’s for someone as cherished as your Mom.

-This Mother's Day, I'm embracing the cottagecore spirit of “slow gifting”—a philosophy rooted in thoughtfulness, nature, and nostalgia.
+This Mother's Day, I'm embracing the spirit of “slow gifting”—a philosophy rooted in thoughtfulness, nature, and nostalgia.
 Rather than buying a ready-made bouquet, I took the time to craft a flower arrangement that reflects not only beauty but memory, warmth, and the quiet love that lives in everyday moments.

 A Tribute to Cozy Traditions